phillippro/astrobridge/README.md

    /bin/bash astrobridge_jpg.sh e1 e2
    or
    ./astrobridge_jpg.sh e1 e2
    , where e1, e2 are exposure time of darks and flats separately.

-- The code astrobridge_jpg.sh and calibration_jpg.sh should be put into calibration/
+Note: The code astrobridge_jpg.sh and calibration_jpg.sh should be put into calibration/

-4. Note
+4. Note:
-- Our software will skip the calibratoin of those photos who has already been calibrated (ie the calibrated file exist!)
+   a.
+Our software will skip the calibratoin of those photos who has already been calibrated (ie the calibrated file exist!)

-- Our software can be easily updated to calibrate images in .NEF, other raw formats and fits directly.
+   b.
+Our software can be easily updated to calibrate images in .NEF, other raw formats and fits directly.